MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-enhanced.md

 ms.date: 11/19/2020
 ---

-# Bot Framework channels security
+# Bot Framework enhanced authentication

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

-This article describes potential security risks when the users connect to a bot using the allowed channels, in particular the [Web Chat](~/bot-service-channel-connect-webchat.md) channel.
-It also shows mitigating solutions using the [Direct Line](../bot-service-channel-directline.md) channel with **enhanced authentication** enabled and ....
+This article describes potential security risks when the users connect to a bot, for example using the [Web Chat](~/bot-service-channel-connect-webchat.md) control.
+It also shows mitigating solutions using the [Direct Line](../bot-service-channel-directline.md) channel with **enhanced authentication** enabled.

 ## Security risks